Ajn0r/pet-palace-api/README.md

 ### Pet Sitting app

-The pet-sitting app acts like a contract between the pet owner and pet sitter, that owner can connect their pets to the pet-sitting to be able to track which user pet-sat which pet or pets.
+The pet-sitting app acts like a contract between the pet owner and pet sitter, that owner can connect their pets to the pet-sitting to be able to track which user pet sat which pet or pets.
 The pet-sitting model is very similar to the Ad except for the pets attribute, which is a many-to-many relationship with the Pet model.
 The field is allowed to be blank in case the user does not want to attach their pets to the pet sitting.

 The user can only choose from their pets and is allowed to connect more than one pet to the pet sitting.
 When trying to limit the choices for pets in the ads app I had no luck, I did find a solution for this model and it is credited in both the code and readme under [Ads bug](#bugs) and [Credits](#credits).